Ancient Times (when gods still walked the earth among humans)

 Tsai looked at the fire and chanted a small spell while twirling his fingers towards it.
 A tea pot filled with tea appeared next to the fire.
 Seeing the tea pot, Tsai grinned in delight.
 He could at least provide hot tea for his Mistress.
 He was not a complete failure.
 He flashed a brilliant smile of delight towards Nue who ignored it.

-Quan Yin watched as the fox in her arms began to warm up. fate did not win, the fox would not die tonight.
+Quan Yin watched as the fox in her arms began to warm up.
+Fate had not won, the fox would not die tonight.
 Unfortunately, with the cold leaving the tiny body, the louder the whimpering became, causing the pain in her heart to hurt more.

 “Hello, little one.”